biometrics/openbr/docs/docs/tutorials.md

 # Age Estimation

-Age Estimation is very similar in spirit to [Face Recognition](#face-recognition) and will be covered in far less detail.
+Age estimation is very similar in spirit to [Face Recognition](#face-recognition) and will be covered in far less detail.

-To implement Age Estimation from the command line you can run
+To perform age estimation from the command line you can run:

     $ br -algorithm AgeEstimation \
         -enroll ../data/MEDS/img/S354-01-t10_01.jpg ../data/MEDS/img/S001-01-t10_01.jpg metadata.csv

 The results will be stored in metadata.csv under the key 'Age'.
-Remember from the [Face Recognition](#face-recognition) 'AgeEstimation' is just an abbreviation for the full algorithm description.
-The expanded version is stored in ```openbr/plugins/core/algorithms.cpp```.
+Remember from the [Face Recognition](#face-recognition) tutorial that `AgeEstimation` is just an abbreviation for the full algorithm description.

 The source code to run age estimation as an application is in ```app/examples/age_estimation.cpp```